See Why Futures Contracts Rollover – Learn How It Impacts the Market

 It goes without saying that traders who trade a contract during the roll dates will find it difficult to manage their traders and traders should also expect to see slippage in prices.

 Trading volumes during these periods are typically split between the expiring contract and the new contracts leading to large price swings and gaps.
-The roll dates influence not just volumes but can also lead to higher spreads which makes it difficult to enter or exit from a day trading position.
+The roll dates influence not just volumes but can also lead to higher spreads which makes it difficult to enter or exit from a day trading perspective.

-Witching days and Futures Contract Expiry
+Witching Days and Futures Contract Expiry

 You might have heard of the term triple witching and quadruple witching.
-While it has got nothing to do with Halloween, double, triple and quadruple witching refers to a phenomenon when different asset classes or derivates of the equity markets expire.
-Needless to say these periods can see high level of volatility and can lead to erratic market behavior.
+While it has nothing to do with Halloween, double, triple and quadruple witching refers to a phenomenon when different asset classes or derivates expire on the same day.

 Double witching takes place on the third Friday of the month, eight times a year.
 It is when contracts for stock index futures and stock index options expire on the same day.
-Double witching happens eight months in a year except in March, June, September and December.
+Double witching happens eight months in a year except in March, June, September, and December.

-Quadruple witching is similar to triple witching except that in addition to the three asset classes that expire, even the single stock futures tend to expire on the same day.
-Quadruple witching also takes place four times a year during March, June, September and December and happens on the third Friday of the months.
+Quadruple witching is similar to triple witching except that in addition to the three asset classes that expire, even the single stock futures expire on the same day.
+It also takes place four times a year during March, June, September, and December on the third Friday of the month.